["learn"]

 Refreshing Alabama Slammer Cocktail in a highball glass with fresh orange garnish

 Initially inspired by a shooter, the tangy Alabama Slammer is a popular drink that’s as easy to pour as it is to enjoy.
-To make this cocktail, you will need 1 oz each of Wild Turkey Bourbon, sloe gin, and Amaretto liqueur.
-Next, add two ounces of freshly squeezed orange juice to the mix.
-Fill a shaker with ice, and all the ingredients, strain into a cocktail glass, and serve.
+This cocktail combines Wild Turkey Bourbon, sloe gin, amaretto liqueur and freshly squeezed orange juice.

 18. Harvey Wallbanger